 You will need to install a component we call the Beacon on the server where your web application is hosted.
 The beacon will monitor your web application and report suspicious activities back to Iogly.
 Iogly will then notify you via the configured notification channels in real time.
-That way you will know about an issue the second the incident occurred.

 All your data remains on your server.
 In case of an incident only data related to the incident will be submitted to the Iogly server.
 In that case we make sure to transfer as little data as possible.